SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 later in this section) in a successful ram or sideswipe.

 Vehicle Attacking and Dodging
-The base diﬃculty to hit a vehicle is 10, modiﬁed by distance and the sizes of the attacker and the defender (using the scale modiﬁer listed in the “Combat Options” chapter).
+The base difficulty to hit a vehicle is 10, modiﬁed by distance and the sizes of the attacker and the defender (using the scale modiﬁer listed in the "Combat Options" chapter).
 That means a person shooting a car has a +6 to his attack total, while a car sideswiping another car has no modiﬁer.
 If the driver wishes to ﬁre a small-arms weapon, he must make both an Easy exoskeleton operation, piloting, or vehicle operation roll (modiﬁed